As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 That’s why rock, which contains magnetite and hematite can be processed much more easily and be economically profitable.

-At the same time, more money will be spent for processing pyrite or siderite-bearing rock to extract iron, than profit received.
+At the same time, more money will be spent on processing pyrite or siderite-bearing rock to extract iron, than on profit received.

-All base metals (iron, lead, zinc, nickel, and cooper) are extracted from ores.
+All base metals (iron, lead, zinc, nickel, and copper) are extracted from ores.

 TIP: It is good to know the difference between ore and minerals but do you know the main differences between rocks, minerals, and crystals?
 Check out the article below and know the difference: